aantron/better-enums/CONTRIBUTING.md

 Once your pull request is submitted, the [AppVeyor][appveyor] and [Travis][travis] web services will automatically test it on many versions of GCC, Clang, and Visual C++.
-This takes about an hour, unfortunately, but if I am around, I might download your patch and give you results much sooner.
-I have most of the compilers installed locally on test machines.
+If you have more than one compiler installed locally, you can run either the `unix` or `ms` target in `test/Makefile` to test on a specific compiler.
+Open the `Makefile` file and find the targets for instructions.

 The `make` targets mentioned above depend on the following software: